alstat/QuranTree.jl/docs/src/man/nlp/topic_modeling.md

 Topic Modeling
 ============
-Another application of Natural Language Processing is Topic Modeling, and in this section, we are going to extract the topics for Chapter 18 (The Cave).
-To do this, again [TextAnalysis.jl](https://juliahub.com/docs/TextAnalysis/5Mwet/0.7.2/) (Julia's leading NLP library) is used.
-The model for this task will be Latent Dirichlet Allocation (LDA), but Latent Semantic Analysis (LSA) is also available in [TextAnalysis.jl](https://juliahub.com/docs/TextAnalysis/5Mwet/0.7.2/).
+Another application of Natural Language Processing is the Topic Modeling, which aims to extract the topics from a given document.
+In this section, we are going to apply this to Chapter 18 (the Cave) of the Qur'an.
+To do this, we are going to use the [TextAnalysis.jl](https://juliahub.com/docs/TextAnalysis/5Mwet/0.7.2/) library.
+The model for this task will be the Latent Dirichlet Allocation (LDA).
 To start with, load the data as follows:
 ```@setup abc
 using Pkg
 Pkg.add("TextAnalysis")